realtime-sanitizer/rtsan-standalone-rs/README.md

 # rtsan-standalone-rs

 This is a wrapper for the standalone version of RealtimeSanitizer (RTSan) to detect real-time violations in Rust applications.
+Currently this sanitizer only works on Linux and macOS.

 ## Usage